-Welcome to the 2023/2024 school year at High Point Academy!
+Welcome to the 2024-25 school year at High Point Academy!
+We have a passionate and committed staff dedicated to the academic success of every student.
 The purpose of this handbook is to provide you with information that will assist you in understanding and supporting our goal of promoting student excellence in partnership with our families.
 Please acknowledge that you have received a copy of this handbook by returning the last page of this handbook with your signature.